TheLastMillennial/fencing-buzzer/README.md

 This project emulates a buzz box for épée and foil.

+To create the adapter:
+ - Navigate to the Hardware folder
+ - Refer to PartsList.txt for the list of parts needed
+ - Refer to FencingCircuitSchematic4.png for the circuit diagram
+ - Refer to FinishedProduct.jpg for the finished product

+To install the app:
+ - Open Settings
+ - Navigate to 'Security'
+ - Find 'Unknown Sources' or 'Install Unknown Apps'
+   * On old OSes, just tap on the switch to enable the option
+   * On new OSes, enable the feature on the app you will try to install from (i.e. Files or Chrome)
+ - Navigate to the fencingbuzzer.apk file and install it.

 To use the app:
 There are three buttons.
  - The right button plays a test beep.
  - The middle button changes the audio output for the beep.
     * Headphones mode will make the device send audio through the headphone jack.
-Please be aware that you must plug headphones into the passthrough port on the adapter to hear audio in this mode!
+Please be aware that you must use a TRRS headphone jack splitter to hear audio in this mode!
     * Speakers mode will force the device to send audio through the built in speakers.
-Please not that this is NOT COMPATIBLE with Android 4 and Android 5!
+Please note: on Android 4 & 5 your notification sound will be used due to compatibility issues.
  - The button on the left changes which blade is being used and will change the beep behavior accordingly.

 There are two sliders.